guigax/concatToFile/README.md

 A CLI to read, concatenate and write multiple values into files.

-This project was conceived to made files of a multi line `INSERT INTO`, based on another file with the contents of the SQL.
+The original intent of this project was to make multiple files of a multi line `INSERT INTO`, based on another file content.
+Feel free to fit it for your usage.

 # Requirements